JunShern/moral-uncertainty/docs/main.md

 ## Submissions

 To participate, please email your submission to `junshern@berkeley.edu` with the following:
-- Use email header `ETHICS: Moral Uncertainty Submission`
+- Use email header `Moral Uncertainty Submission`
 - Email text should be
     ```text
     Hi, I would like to submit an entry to the Moral Uncertainty leaderboard.